HashTucE/Patient/README.md

   ```
   docker push [your_docker_username]/[distant_repository_name]:latest
   ```
-6. If you want to build Mediscreen with the image you just created, make sure to modify the docker-compose.yml replacing the `image` path inside `patient.ms`by your own :
+6. If you want to build Mediscreen with the image you just created, make sure to modify the docker-compose.yml of [Mediscreen](https://github.com/HashTucE/Mediscreen.git) replacing the `image` path inside `patient.ms` by your own :
   ```
   [your_docker_username]/[distant_repository_name]:latest
   ```